 Grant also served twenty years as an electronics technician in the US Navy and Navy Reserve and was named Sailor of the Year once and Sailor of the Quarter on two occasions.
 Furthermore, Grant has held numerous odd jobs over the years: he has worked as a convenience store clerk, sorted letters for the US Post Office, assembled and repaired electronics equipment, filled department store catalog orders, and worked in management for United Parcel Service.

 Finally, he has been a passionate fan of the Chicago Blackhawks, Cubs, and Bears since the early 1970s and still loves to play hockey in his spare time.
 The husband of Kelli and the father of five children, Grant loves Florida summers, enjoys an occasional India Pale Ale, and is a member at St. Alban’s Anglican Cathedral.

-Kelli and her husband Grant (who teaches history and government to TGS rhetoric students) have five children – Sarah ’13, Eli ’14, Ethan ’16, Thomas ’18, and Jarrett will graduate in 2021.
+Kelli and her husband Grant (who teaches history and government to TGS rhetoric students) have five children – Sarah ’13, Eli ’14, Ethan ’16, Thomas ’18, and Jarrett ’21.
 The family is actively involved in their church (St. Alban’s Anglican Cathedral), where Kelli and three of her children sing in the Cathedral Choir.
 In the summer Kelli enjoys frequent trips to the beach with her family and the chance to read a good book or two.